Mastering the Star Tile Quilt: A Guide to the Disappearing Hourglass Block

 - 2 min read

-If you’ve been following along with my Star Tile Quilt project, you’ll know that this design is all about playing with simple blocks to create something really striking.
-While I put the finishing touches on the full quilt pattern (which will be available as a free download very soon), I thought I’d share a tutorial of the blocks for those who want to get ahead!
+If you’ve been following along with my Star Tile Quilt project, you’ll know that this design is all about playing with simple blocks to create something truly striking.
+The quilt pattern is available now as a free PDF download!

-Throughout this tutorial I’ve used a ¼" seam allowance, which is standard for patchwork.
-But if you find you’re struggling to keep seams accurate, don’t worry, you can use a slightly smaller allowance instead.
+Throughout this tutorial, I’ve used a ¼" seam allowance, which is standard for patchwork.
+However, if you find you’re struggling to keep seams accurate, don’t worry.
+You can use a slightly smaller allowance instead.
 The most important thing is consistency, so pick what works best for you and stick with it.

 7" white square